MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 <tr><td class="left_col">GTF/GFF/SAF file</td><td> This is your gene annotation file (i.e coordinates of your genes, exons and other genomic features).
 This should be linked and associated with your genomic reference file.
 SAF (simple annotation format) is something that featureCounts use and it supported by the pipeline</td></tr>
 </table>

 > It is highly recommended that both of those files come from the same distributor.
 Most common distributors are [Ensembl](http://www.ensembl.org/index.html), [UCSC](http://genome.ucsc.edu/) and [NCBI](ftp://ftp.ncbi.nih.gov/genomes/).
+This will ensure chromosome designations and coordinates are concordant.

 ### Raw data